 Although most of the more modern anesthetic medications are kind to the stomach and do not produce nausea, occasionally just the anxiety that one has about having surgery can generate a queasy feeling in one’s stomach.
 A patient who becomes sick with a full stomach could present a potentially dangerous scenario of choking.
 Therefore, it is important to follow all preoperative instructions.
 The medications used for sedation do persist in the blood stream for up to 24 hours.
 Therefore it is understood that you WILL NOT operate a vehicle or operate machinery for 24 hours after being sedated.

 Drs.
-Candelaria, Mitchell and Hagen are also available to answer any specific questions you may have in regards to the anesthetic.
+Candelaria and Mitchell are also available to answer any specific questions you may have in regards to the anesthetic.
 The benefits of intravenous sedation include a decrease in anxiety and awareness during the surgery.
 This translates into near or total amnesia of the procedure, lack of noise perception and no pain.
 During the procedure it is important to note that patients are still given local anesthetic to “numb” the area as partially sedated patients may feel occasional pressure.

 There are many instances in oral & maxillofacial surgery that require general anesthesia.
 The more common examples include: